 Set multiple alarms if you take a nap.
 I don’t recommend sleep between a Heavy and a Tough.
 There are much higher priorities: food, stretch, shower, foot care.
 Use adrenaline to keep you going once you get to the Tough, because all a nap is going to do is make you not want to show up.

 Check the weather.
 Sounds like basic advice, but I need to say it because a friend didn’t make it to the Tough where there was a 100% chance of 45° rain with 40mph winds and didn’t have a rain jacket.
+You might be great at rucking, but this sort of thing can crush you.
 Get your layers right.
 Once you’re wet and the sun goes down, you will get cold, even if you don’t think the air temp is that bad on paper.
 (Here’s my article on gear for cold and wet events.)

 Have backups of vital gear at your disposal for between events, think things that can easily break, but you definitely need (bladder, shoes, headlamp etc).
 If your bladder busts and you only bring one, you’re SOL.
 If the sole of your shoe starts to peel off during the Heavy, you’re going to have a hell of a Tough and Basic.
 If you lose your headlamp during the Heavy and you don’t have a backup, your team will be punished when they gear check you at the Tough.
 Two is one.
 One is none.